dankelley/OceanAnalysis.jl/docs/src/installation.md

 using Pkg ; Pkg.add(url="https://github.com/dankelley/OceanAnalysis.jl")
 ```

-## Author's unstable version

-The author installs from local source (which may include things not yet pushed
+The author installs from local source (temphich may include things not yet pushed
 to the GitHub site) by typing the following in a Julia console.

 ```julia